rsdoiel/antenna/columns.md

 <p>This the web.
 It's what the Dead called <a href="https://en.wikipedia.org/wiki/Truckin%27">Truckin</a>. </p>
 <p>Let's do more of this. </p>
 <p><a href="http://scripting.com/wavs/curly1.wav"><img src="https://imgs.scripting.com/2023/11/30/curly.png" width="53" height="63" border="0" alt="I'm trying to think but nothing happens!"></a></p>
+<p>PS: AZS sent me a <a href="https://www.coryd.dev/feeds/links.xml">link</a> to another linkblog, which I have subscribed to and added to my blogroll.</p>

 <br>